alexbfree/thesis/src/chapter-5.md

 **3)	New customer demands indicate untapped business opportunities.** As the 500-member-strong MyData Global organization [@mydata2018] shows, there is growing demand for personal data empowerment.
 People's personal data is splintered and trapped [@abiteboul2015; @bowyer2018freedata], and they cannot correlate data from different sources in order to reflect upon it, gain insights, and set goals [@li2010].
 Due to commercial motivations, service providers generally deliver capabilities within a closed silo, not at the level of one's wider environment [@abowd2012].
 To be better empowered the individual could be the point of integration, the centre of their own Personal Data Ecosystem (PDE) [@mydata2017declaration].
 Life-level capabilities [@bowyer2021] and the opportunities that well-designed and well-regulated GDPR-type regulations promise in this regard have not yet been exploited.
 Thorough, complete and timely data access in standard formats, as mentioned above, will be critical to enabling this vision.
 Growing companies such as CitizenMe [@citizenme2021], Digi.Me [@digime2021], Mydex [@mydex2010], ethi [@ethi2021], HestiaLabs [@hestialabs2021], udaptor [@udaptor2021] and exist.io [@existio2021] as well as larger organisations like BBC R&D [@bbcrd2017] and Microsoft [@microsoft2021bali] are already starting to innovate in this space.

-### Implications for Individuals: Becoming Aware of the Value and Power of Data, and Demanding More
+### Implications for Individuals: Becoming Aware of the Value and Power of Data, and Demanding More{#5.5.3}

 While participants experienced disappointment and frustration in their GDPR journeys, all participants gained new understandings; if not always of their data itself, at least of their target companies' approach to data access requests.
 This new knowledge was sufficient to re-affirm or challenge existing attitudes or inform judgements--P1, for example, left Facebook after the study.
 Even an attempt to access data can be educational, and even a cursory look at a provider's 'What data do we collect' privacy policy section can provide pause for thought.